 Data Transfer Rate

 The data transfer rate of SATA connections is very fast compared to that of PATA connections.
 In fact, the main reason of SATA being used over PATA is because of the increased data transfer speeds of SATA connection hard drives.
-PATA has the capacity of data transfers speeds of 33/66/100/133 MB/second, whereas SATA is capable of 150/300/600 MBs/second.
+PATA has the capacity of data transfer speeds of 33/66/100/133 MB/second, whereas SATA is capable of 150/300/600 MBs/second.
 The differences in speed are due to the various versions and flavors of PATA and SATA.

 You will find it interesting when you notice that even the slowest speed of SATA is still faster than the fastest speed of PATA.
 The improved speed of SATA makes the programs loading faster at a satisfactory range, and also the pictures and large documents.
 For those who are enthusiast gamers, faster data transfer speeds mean smoother game-play which is making better gaming experiences.

-The SATA drives usually need very less power than PATA drives.
+The SATA drives usually need very little power than PATA drives.
 The SATA drive usually uses only 250 mV of power, which is even 25 percent of one volt.
 If you look at the PATA drives, you will see that they require a 5V power connection.
 The lower power consumption of SATA connection drives helps to keep the inner part of the computer case cooler and also reduces the power supply drain at a considerable range.

 Cable Management and length